Develop an Aggressive Batting Swing

 Ask most youth hitters their primary goal, they will typically exclaim, “not to strike out!”

-But as the hitter gets older and the level of play increases, the higher the rate of hard-hit balls, the more success they will have.
+But as the hitter gets older and the level of play increases, the higher the rate of hard-hit balls, the more successful they will be.

 Develop your hitters for the future by measuring and tracking the number of hard-hit balls for each player.
 Recognize, award, and celebrate the rate of hard hits, and don’t make a big deal over strikeouts.
 Praise the hitter’s effort when they swing aggressively and miss the ball.